Freedom Pass: Scope and validity

-The Freedom Pass is normally valid at all times on London Underground, London Overground, Elizabeth line, London Buses, Tram, and Docklands Light Railway services in Greater London.
-Until January 2009 the pass was only valid on weekdays from 9:00; a temporary suspension during the COVID-19 pandemic affecting the UK from 2020 was introduced on 15 June 2020, excluding use of the OPFP and 60+ pass from 4:30 to 9:00.
+The Freedom Pass is valid at most times on London Underground, London Overground, Elizabeth line, London Buses, Tram, and Docklands Light Railway services, including stops within and outside Greater London.
+The times of day at which it can be used have sometimes changed; since 2020 the OPFP and 60+ pass (the disabled person's pass is not so restricted) cannot be used from 4:30 to 9:00 on working weekdays.

-It is accepted at most times on many rail services in and outside Greater London that are within London fare zones 1–9.
+It is accepted at most times on most local rail services in and outside Greater London except from 4:30 to 9:30 on working weekdays that are within London fare zones 1–6, plus Dartford and Swanley.

-Outside Greater London the card can be used in England (but not Scotland or Wales) wherever and whenever the English National Concessionary Bus Travel Scheme applies, and allows free travel on any local bus route; while some operators may extend validity, travel on working days before 9:30 and after 23:00 is not otherwise included.
+Outside Greater London the card can be used for free travel on any local bus route in England (but not Scotland, Wales or Northern Ireland) wherever and whenever the English National Concessionary Bus Travel Scheme applies.
+Travel on working days before 9:30 and after 23:00 is excluded, although some operators may extend hours of validity.

-Since 2015 OPFPs have been valid for five years, and could be renewed when expired.
+Since 2015 OPFPs have been valid for five years, and can be renewed when expired.